covl21/complex-calculator/README.md

 # 🧮 Complex Numbers Calculator

 A simple web application for working with complex numbers.
-This project was created as a university assignment and later improved for portfolio purposes.
+This project was created as a university assignment.

 ## 🚀 Features
 - Addition, subtraction, multiplication, and division of complex numbers